 - Select one or multiple Mission types and tap Done.

 When selecting cell tower, orbit, or cylinder missions:

 Mission planning is done by flying the drone on the field in order to ensure that the flight plan is positioned correctly.
 The take-off and the point of interest definition phases are done by manually piloting the drone.

 To perform a cell tower, orbit, or cylinder mission, the steps are the following:

-1. Take-off in manual mode at least 20m away from the upcoming mission flight path in a safe place at the same elevation as the tower base.
+1. Take-off in manual mode at least 20m away from the upcoming mission flight path in a safe place.

-2. Follow the instructions on the screen to define the point of interest references
+3. Follow the instructions on the screen to define the point of interest references.

 4. Tap Start mission.
 The drone exits the manual mode and performs the mission.
 An estimate of the time remaining until completion is displayed throughout the whole mission.

 5. (Optional) A mission can be interrupted anytime.
 More information in How to interrupt a PIX4Dscan mission.